 Takayuki Nishi Ceramic artist

-Arita porcelain with a history of 400 years, the first birth of porcelain in Japan in 1616.
+Arita porcelain has history of 400 years, the first birth of porcelain in Japan in 1616.

-Arita porcelain is not pottery but porcelain.
-The main feature is that it is made from powdered stone that has been crushed.
+Main feature of Arita Porcelain is made of powdered stone that has been crushed.

 Nishi Takayuki, who works in Arita Town in Saga Prefecture which can be said to be a sacred place for Japanese porcelain, is focused on his unique materials selection and novel ideas.

 This time, I asked him about how he was fascinated by pottery and his passion for manufacturing.

 ― How did you get into the world of pottery? -

 I liked making something from an early age.